Educational Visits – Frequently Asked Questions

 What does your visit involve?

 Once up on the view deck your pupils will be able to explore the stunning 23 mile view over Portsmouth, The Solent & Isle of Wight, before taking time to enjoy the Sky Walk glass floor.
-Please can we ask that all bags and shoes are stored to the right of the bench out of the way of other visitors?
+Please can we ask that all bags are kept with the pupils.
 On View Deck 1 your pupils will also be able to use the i-VIEW screens and view interpretation graphics to pinpoint points of interest within the view and travel up the stairs to the open air Sky Deck.
 There are 60 stairs between View Deck 1 and View Deck 3.

 How long does a visit take?

-An average self-led visit takes approximately 45 minutes and can be combined with some time in Gunwharf Quays or with one of our partner attractions – Portsmouth Historic Dockyard, Laser Quest at Action Stations just 10 minutes’ walk away, Harbour Tour – picked up on the waterfront of Gunwharf Quays or our treasure hunt or walking tour around the City.
+An average self-led visit takes approximately 45 minutes and can be combined with some time in Gunwharf Quays or with one of our partner attractions – D-Day Story, Harbour Tour – picked up on the waterfront of Gunwharf Quays or our treasure hunt or walking tour around the City.

 Where can we eat lunch?